Mister-Meeseeks/subcmd/README.md

     $ ./hello world
     Hello, World!

 There we go.
 Our first subcmd app.
+To explore more, check out the examples/ dir in the repo.

 ## Install